Correcting Grain-Errors in Magnetic Media: General Single-Grain and Single-Mineral Codes from Construction

 The basic idea behind Construction~\ref{construct:color} was to use $\Phi_{t,m}$ to map the color classes of a $p$-coloring onto the symbols of the non-binary code $\cC_t$.
+Notice in this section, we restrict ourselves to the case where $\Phi_{t,m}$ maps to $p$ color classes where $p$ is a prime.

 Thus far, we have considered code constructions for mineral codes using Construction~\ref{construct:color} with the map $\Phi_{t,m} = \Gamma$, where $\Gamma$ is given by (\ref{eq:map}).
-Therefore, if Construction~\ref{construct:color} is used to create mineral codes, there are two possible directions to investigate: \begin{enumerate} \item discover new mappings $\Phi_{t,m}$ for $m \geq 2$, and \item investigate codes for $\cC_t$ that, when used in conjunction with some $\Phi_{t,m}$, result in codes with large cardinalities. \end{enumerate}
+Therefore, if Construction~\ref{construct:color} is used to create mineral codes, there are two possible directions to investigate: \begin{enumerate} \item discover new mappings $\Phi_{t,m}$ for $m \geq 2$, and \item investigate new constructions for the code $\cC_t$ that, when used in conjunction with some $\Phi_{t,m}$, result in codes with large cardinalities. \end{enumerate}

-In this section, we focus on the first direction for the case where $t=1$, where the code $\cC_1$ is a single random-error-correcting code that is a Hamming code.
+In this section, we focus on the first direction for the case where $t=1$, and the code $\cC_1$ is a single unrestricted-error-correcting code taken to be a Hamming code.
 The second item highlights a potential area of future work which we will discuss briefly in the next section.

-In the first subsection, we show that if $\Phi_{t,m}$ has $p=m+1$ color classes where $p$ is a prime, then it is possible to construct single-mineral codes that have at least as many codewords as perfect single random-error-correcting binary codes of the same length.
-In the second subsection, single-mineral codes created using a coloring scheme based upon the group codes are considered.
-Motivated by the insights from the first two subsections, we derive new codes of lengths $48$ and $342$ in the third subsection.
-These new codes are larger than any codes of the same length produced according to Construction~\ref{grain-construct}.